 Although it’s been a while since Ireland last won, Dublin is the Eurovision record holder: It hosted the Contest six times.
 The Irish capital has long attracted international students from around the world.
 With Trinity College Dublin (TCD) and the University College Dublin (UCD), two of the world’s top universities are located in the city, plus many other noteworthy institutions.
 While the costs for tuition and rent are comparatively high, Dublin will not disappoint you if you are looking for a high-quality and exciting study abroad experience.

-Italy won the competition twice, most recently in 1990, but for a long time the event was not particularly popular among Italians - which might explain why the country did not participate for a full 12 years before returning in 2011.
-Whatever the case, Rome is a phantastic city for international students, no matter if just for an exchange semester or for a full degree in English.
-There are plenty of well-renowned universities like Sapienza or University of Rome Tor Vergata, with many English-taught study options, and Rome really has it all: a great urban vibe, culture like perhaps no other city in Europe, great food and an exciting nightlife.
+Italy won the competition three times, most recently in 2021, but for a long time the event was not particularly popular among Italians - which might explain why the country did not participate for a full 12 years before returning in 2011.
+Whatever the case, Italy is a phantastic country for international students, no matter if just for an exchange semester or for a full degree in English.
+For this list, we picked Rome over the other two Eurovision host cities of the past, Naples and Turin.
+In the Eternal City, there are plenty of well-renowned universities like Sapienza or University of Rome Tor Vergata, with many English-taught study options, and Rome really has it all: a great urban vibe, culture like perhaps no other city in Europe, great food and an exciting nightlife.

 Portugal had barely ever made it into the Eurovision’s top 10 - and then the remarkable Salvador Sobral (read the interview here) won by a staggering margin in 2017.
 Lisbon’s most notable universities are the University of Lisbon, the Universidade Nova de Lisboa, and Católica Lisbon.
 Universities in Portugal do not yet offer that many degree programmes in English.
 But tuition fees and cost of living are low, while the quality of education is high.
 Add to that the welcoming, vibrant environment you’ll experience, and you understand why Portugal is becoming an increasingly popular destination for international students.